History Resource Cupboard – lessons and resources for schools

 Interrupt the forgetting curve

 13. You should aim to interrupt the forgetting curve by intermittently assessing to see how much they know.
+But, we know that the forgetting curve is based on dodgy data.

 14. Make assessment interesting.
 There are lots of different ways to do this.
 Unlike some may think, assessment (and teaching) isn’t just direct instruction, note-taking and multiple-choice tests.